From epic war films to bittersweet comedies, we take a look at the top 10 movies about the Netherlands which will make you laugh and cry.

 1. The Diary of Anne Frank (1959)

 No story about the Nazi witch hunt and genocide of Holland’s Jewish population during World War II is more famous than that of Anne Frank.
 The Diary of Anne Frank is the first movie adaptation based on the personal diary she kept for nearly two years; while living in hiding with her family.
 The movie’s director George Stevens handles the subject with remarkable care and feeling.
 As a result, it accurately captures the worries, dangers, and atmosphere of this fraught period in Dutch history.
 The movie was a hit with critics when it was released and won three Academy Awards in 1960.
 While more recent film adaptations have since emerged, many still consider this to be the best.
-The movie was shot on a sound stage in Los Angeles, but the exteriors were filmed at the actual building in Amsterdam; which is now one of the most visited museums.
+The movie was shot on a sound stage in Los Angeles, but the exteriors were filmed at the actual building in Amsterdam; which is now one of the most visited museums in the Netherlands.

 2. A Bridge Too Far (1977)